#Hiring Software Engineers

 More and more internal recruiters and hiring managers are getting it; software engineers, at least really good ones, need to be courted and sold to about the opportunity of working at your company.
 Credibility can be lost quickly and easily.
 We have witnessed many times, strong candidates receiving multiple offers simultaneously, and the company that gets the candidate is usually the one who has set up a better hiring process and paid most attention to the candidate experience.

 Trying to hack this issue and spending the time and resources in-house is not your only option though.
-By hiring dedicated development teams and working closely, you can reap the same benefits.
+By leveraging our IT staff augmentation services and working closely, you can reap the same benefits.
 Dedicated development teams work as seamless extension of your software development team and outsourcing most of the hiring process to an expert partner can save you a lot of time and resources.